ksxjltze/ksxjltze.github.io/_projects/Iconoclasm.md

 layout: project
 title: "Iconoclasm: Fall of the False God"
 permalink: "projects/iconoclasm/"
+game-engine: "EngineEngine"
 start-date: 2022-09-01
 end-date: 2023-03-01
 school-project: True
 school: DigiPen Institute of Technology Singapore
-module: Software Engineering Project 4-5
+module: Software Engineering Project 5-6
 ---

 Iconoclasm is a 3D hack-n-slash action game.<br>
-It was developed for the Software Engineering Project 4 and Software Engineering Project 5 modules at the DigiPen Institute of Technology Singapore.
+It was developed for the Software Engineering Project 5 and Software Engineering Project 6 modules at the DigiPen Institute of Technology Singapore.

-## Software Engineering Project 4 (CSD3400/GAM300):
+## Software Engineering Project 5 (CSD3400/GAM300):
 This module focuses on the development of the custom game engine, named EngineEngine, which is written from scratch in C++ with the help of third party libraries and APIs.
 My role, as a programmer in a team of 10 students, was largely to build serialization systems and the asset pipeline, while playing an assisting role in the development of the graphics engine.